sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2.md

 Colorectal carcinoma (CRC) is among the three most common cancers with more than 1.2 million new cases and about 600,000 deaths per year worldwide.
 If CRC is diagnosed early, when it is still localized, the 5-year survival rate is > 80%, but decreases to < 10% for late diagnosis of metastasized cancer.
 With the data that we just dowloaded, we can check if there is any association between specific bacterial species and CRC patients.

 - How would you study and estimate these associations?
 How would you identify which species are associated to cancer?
 Which kind of test can you use?
+- Try to apply a t-test or a Wilcoxon test to your data.
 - Explore how SIAMCAT identify associations between clades and phenotypes: [link](https://bioconductor.org/packages/release/bioc/vignettes/SIAMCAT/inst/doc/SIAMCAT_vignette.html)
 - What kind of normalization SIAMCAT allow to use?
 - Try to run SIAMCAT to do association testing.